-Note: there’s nothing wrong with white rice and pasta (which still contain fibre and small amounts of vitamins and minerals) or even more processed carbohydrates such as cereals – they just offer less nutritional value than other options but are fine to include now and again.
+Note: there’s nothing wrong with white rice and pasta (which still contain fibre and small amounts of vitamins and minerals) or even more processed carbohydrates such as cereals.
+They just offer less nutritional value than other options but are fine to include now and again.

-How often should I eat them?
+How often should I eat carbs?

 Most clients I’ve worked with have got on best with 1-2 servings of quality slow-release carbs each day.
 Combining this with 2-3 servings of healthy fats, and plenty of protein and veg, can help you feel at your best.

-These can be classed as carbohydrates, but when we’re talking about menopause they deserve a category of their own.
+Fruit and veg can be classed as carbohydrates, but when we’re talking about menopause they deserve a category of their own.

 All fruits and vegetables are awesome – generally the more the better.
 They will boost your energy, keep your immune system strong, help your gut function better, and reduce your risk of various diseases.

 In menopause, as the body becomes less tolerant of sugar, it can help to aim for roughly a 4:1 ratio of veg to fruit.
 That way you get more fibre and less sugar.